-While I was doing research for this article, I glanced over some comments and threads on Reddit, and I found different opinions on the cannabis-hypertension relationship.
+While I was doing research for this article, I glanced over some comments and threads on Reddit, and I found differing user opinions on the cannabis-hypertension relationship.

-Some patients smoke regularly and they say weed keeps their BP in check.
+Some patients smoke regularly and they claim weed helps keep their BP in check.

 So, if you like weed and have been diagnosed with hypertension, my advice would be to:

-- Avoid smoking and rather go for one of the healthier ways of consuming weed
+● Avoid smoking and instead use one of the healthier ways of consuming weed

-Feel free to start with the 5 strains I listed below, little by little, and monitor your blood pressure after using pot.
+Start with the 5 strains I’ve listed below, little by little, and monitor your blood pressure after using pot.

-If your pressure rises after using weed, quit smoking altogether.
+If your blood pressure rises after using weed, quit smoking altogether.

-You can live without cannabis (trust me) and your well-being should be your biggest priority at all times.
+You can live without smoking cannabis and your health and well-being should be your number-one priority at all times.

-Purple Wreck will give you a full body relaxation, helping the blood pressure drop down while eliminating stress at the same time.
+Purple Wreck will give you full body relaxation, while eliminating stress at the same time.
 This strain won’t make you sleepy as most indicas but it’s best used at night, as you close off your day.

-Also a very popular medical strain, Blue Dream will provide you with relaxation and a holistic balance of your entire system.
+Also a very popular medical strain, Blue Dream provides calming relaxation and tension relief.

-Although this strain has a very high THC content, hypertension patients have had a very good experience with it, as a natural way to lower the blood pressure.
+Although this strain has a very high THC content, hypertension patients have reported good experiences with it.
+Northern Lights will help all your muscles relax.

 Super Sour Diesel